Heroor/hero/README.md

 ## Router

-Create router files in router folder, and use decorators:
+Create router files in `src/router` folder, and use decorators:

 ```ts
 import { get } from '**/Hero'